 Endourology Stones Fellowship

 Two fellows are matched each year, for a potential total of four fellows in the program at a time.
-The fellows rotate with Dr. Amy Krambeck and other faculty members.
+The fellows rotate with Amy Krambeck, MD and other faculty members.
 The fellowship is open to urologists who have completed residency training and are eligible for a state medical license.
 The program is organized and approved by the Endourology Society.
 Find details and application forms through the Endourology Society.

 The first year of this fellowship program is dedicated to mastery of the basic skills of endourology.
 During the first year, fellows will focus on clinical mastery of percutaneous stone access, percutaneous nephrolithotomy, ureteroscopy and HoLEP.
-The fellows will work with Dr. Krambeck and other staff endourologists as well as the senior fellows.
+The fellows will work with Krambeck and other staff endourologists as well as the senior fellows.

 During this time, the fellow is allotted one research day a week, one clinic day and three operative days.
-Call is one weekend a month as Chief Call aiding the junior resident with a staff member as backup.
+Call is one weekend a month as chief call, aiding the junior resident with a staff member as backup.

-During the second the year, fellows have more dedicated block research time (2-3 days a week) and independent operating room time.
+During the second the year, fellows have more dedicated block research time (two-three days a week) and independent operating room time.
 Time in the operating room is as a junior staff member performing procedures independently with staff as backup.

 Fellows are expected to participate in a basic science project.
 The background for the project should be developed in year one.
 The fellow also takes staff call during the second year, which is approximately one day every ten days with one weekend every two months.